RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The acknowledgement and notifications are not sent until all the objects in an update message have been processed.
 * If you submit one update message containing 1000 objects, no response will be received until all the objects have been processed.
 * You need to optimise the number of update messages and number of objects per update to suit your business practises.
 * Occasionally an update message causes system problems.
-The Database Administrator will monitor the progress of such an update. <font color="green">In rare occasions it is necessary for the Database Administrator to intervene in the process.</font>
+The Database Administrator will monitor the progress of such an update.

 ###  2.2 Synchronous Update Method

 The synchronous update method allows near instant updating of the RIPE Database.
-It is designed for applications that need to update the RIPE Database and see an immediate change. <font color="green">The syncupdates front end is a CGI script that accepts input from either a POST or a GET request.</font> It returns the response header and an acknowledgement (if any) in text/plain format. <font color="green">The protocol is http1.1, specified in [RFC 2068](https://www.ietf.org/rfc/rfc2068.txt)</font>.
+It is designed for applications that need to update the RIPE Database and see an immediate change.
+It returns the response header and an acknowledgement (if any) in text/plain format.
 See the separate document for details of the protocol for communicating with [syncupdates](https://www.ripe.net/manage-ips-and-asns/db/support/documentation/resolveuid/e881feafc6635745af1e4cb8faa447e6).

 There is no maximum amount of time for an update operation to be completed.
 You should set your timeout to the highest possible value.
 Problems sometimes occur with reverse **domain** objects.
 Because of all the DNS checks made, reverse **domain** objects sometimes take longer to process, and your connection may occasionally timeout.
 The update will still be completed by the database server, but no acknowledgement will be returned if the connection has timed out.
 Notification messages are always sent by email, and will be sent regardless of your connection status.

-<font color="green">Synchronous update messages are placed into a series of queues depending on the size and content of the message by the database software.
-Each queue is handled sequentially on a "first in, first out" basis.</font>

 There are sample clients to use with syncupdates which access either the RIPE Database or the TEST Database.
 Although they are sample clients they can be used 'as is' from our [web site](http://www.ripe.net/data-tools/db/syncupdates/).
 There is also a short perl script which you can use as a client to access syncupdates [here](http://www.ripe.net/data-tools/db/syncupdates/).

-You can type the objects directly into the text area of this web form. <font color="green">Or you can have them prepared in another file and cut and paste them into this web form.</font> There is no limit to the number of objects you can enter in one submission.
+You can type the objects directly into the text area of this web form.
+There is no limit to the number of objects you can enter in one submission.
 But the same principles apply as described in Section [2.1](#21-email-update-method), 'EMail Update Method'.
 The main processing of an update message is the same for any method of submission.
 So the rules about responses and notification emails are the same.
 With syncupdates, if you enter many objects your client connection may time out waiting for the final response after processing all the objects.

-<font color="orange">Webupdates is run as a CGI script on the
-or
-Webupdates can be accessed from the links at</font> [www.ripe.net website](https://www.ripe.net/cgi-bin/webupdates.pl).
+Webupdates can be accessed from the links at [www.ripe.net website](https://www.ripe.net/cgi-bin/webupdates.pl).
 You can select either the RIPE Database or TEST Database by setting the source.
-Details of how to use webupdates can be found in the [RIPE Database User Manual-Getting Started](../01.introduction-to-the-RIPE-Database/01-RIPE-Database-Documentation-Overview.md).
+Details of how to use webupdates can be found in the [RIPE Database User Manual-Getting Started](../01.introduction-to-the-RIPE-Database/01-RIPE-Database-Documentation-Overview.md#ripe-database-documentation-overview).

 Webupdates is normally used for individual object updates.
 Multiple objects can be submitted by switching the view to use the text input area similar to syncupdates.
 If more than one object is entered into the text area it is then not possible to switch view back to the attribute working mode.